-Olive Garden is already a pretty affordable place to get Italian food, but the food tastes even better when you walk in with tried-and-true Olive Garden deals.
+Olive Garden is already a pretty affordable place to get Italian food, but those addictive breadsticks taste even better when you walk in with tried-and-true Olive Garden deals.

-There are so many different ways to save while you’re eating unlimited breadsticks and salad.
-We’ll share about our favorite Olive Garden specials, tell you if the Olive Garden lunch menu is worth it, and even how to always get a 5% discount with Olive Garden gift cards.
+Whether you’re dining in or taking your Olive Garden to go, there are so many different ways to save while you’re eating unlimited breadsticks and salad.
+We’ll share about our favorite Olive Garden specials and deals, tell you if the Olive Garden lunch menu is worth it, and even share how to always get a 5% discount with Olive Garden gift cards.

 You’re going to be shocked to see how many ways there are to save.
 Don’t forget to download the KCL app to find out when Olive Garden offers a deal you cannot miss.

 1. Sign up for Olive Garden eClub to get high-value Olive Garden coupons every month.

 Before you do anything, you should sign up for the Olive Garden eClub emails since they give you the best Olive Garden coupons.
 We’ve seen coupons for 10% off two or three entrees or 15% off your entire order.

 These coupons will automatically be sent to your inbox once a month.
 They’ll also send you information on their latest promotions so you’ll be up to date on all of the Olive Garden deals.

 2. Get a free Olive Garden birthday coupon for a free dessert during your birthday month.

 Be sure to put in your birthday when you sign up for the Olive Garden eClub to receive an Olive Garden birthday coupon for a free dessert up to $8.99 in value.
 It’ll appear in your inbox during your birthday month.

 Here are the Olive Garden dessert deals that you can get: